magicleap/ml1-spectator-mode/README.md

 # Spectator View

 This project demonstrates how to render virtual content using an external camera and a Magic Leap's headset position.
+In this demo, we use the [magicleap.spectator.networkanchors](https://github.com/magicleap/com.magicleap.spectator.networkanchors/tree/main) package create a multi-user colocation experience.

 This readme includes the instructions as well as the technical information required to create custom streaming solutions.
-Please report any questions and issues using Github’s issue ticketing system.
+Please report any questions or issues using Github’s issue ticketing system.

 **Note**:
-The NDI streaming plugin is compatible with more platforms while the Spout plugin offers better video streaming latency.

 This project uses submodules.
 Use `git clone --recurse-submodules` when cloning.

 ## Requirements
-**Standalone Client**
+**Desktop & Magic Leap**
-- Unity 2020.2 +
+- Unity 2020.3.x
+- Photon
+- com.magicleap.spectator.networkanchors

+**Magic Leap**
+- Lumin SDK 0.25.0+

+**Standalone Client  (NDI Streaming)**
-- Windows: D3D11 and D3D12 are supported
+- Windows: D3D11 or D3D12
 - macOS: Metal required
 - Linux: Vulkan required
-- Photon

 **Standalone Client (Spout Streaming)**
-- Unity 2020.2 +
+*Offers better video streaming latency.*
+- Windows: D3D11 or D3D12
 - URP / HDRP
-- Windows: D3D11 and D3D12 are supported
-- Photon

-**Magic Leap**
-- Unity 2020.2 +
-- Lumin SDK 0.25.0+
-- Photon

 ## Getting Started
 The following steps are required create or add a spectator view to your project :